In this Hearty Rosemary Lamb Stew tender pieces of lamb are generously seasoned with fresh thyme and rosemary and a bit of fresh cracked black pepper.

 Instructions

-- Once all meat has been browned and is set to the side, add butter to pan and melt.
+- Add butter to pan and melt.
 Saute onion for 2 minutes or until it has just started to become translucent around the edges.
-Add wine to deglaze pan, scraping any browned bits off the bottom.
+Add wine to deglaze the pan.
+Allow the wine to boil for a moment and then begin scraping up the browned bits.

-- Add meat, accumulated juices, and veggies back to pan.
+- Add meat, accumulated juices, and veggies back to the pot.
 Add water just to cover.
-Bring to a boil, skim the foam, reduce to a simmer and cook, covered, 2 hours.
+Bring to a boil, skim the foam, reduce to a simmer.

 - Microwave potatoes on high for 3 minutes or until soft.
 Mash with a fork and add to the pot, stirring to mix.

 - Taste and add salt and pepper as needed.
-Add rosemary and thyme sprigs to pot, pushing them down into the liquid.
-Cook an additional hour at least.
+Add rosemary and thyme sprigs to the pot, pushing them down into the liquid.
+If desired, tie the sprigs together with kitchen twine to make them easier to remove before serving.
+Cook lamb stew for an additional hour at least.

 - I simmered mine for 4, which gives plenty of time for the meat to break down and become soft.
-You could cook it for less time but you may sacrifice the texture of your meat.
+You could cook it for less time but you may sacrifice the texture.

 Yup.
 See it now.
 Lol thanks!!